micheledpierri/llm_cardiology_eval/README.md

 ## Data Availability

 All data used in this study are available in anonymized form under the `/data` directory.
-Original prompts, evaluation scores, and reliability statistics are included.

 ## Reproducing the Analysis